nicross/sea/README.md

 It's just you and the sounds of the open sea.
 Your mission is to test its capabilities.

+S.E.A. is an exploration game about discovery.
+By revealing the spoilers below, you will miss out on the most important discoveries.

 ### Keyboard controls
 <table>
   <thead>